AndreMacedo88/VEnCode/README.rst

 2. Fork `this project`_.

-- Optionally, if you are using the FANTOM5 data:
+- You are ready.
+Optionally, if you are using the FANTOM5 data instead of your own:

 3. Put the missing FANTOM5 prerequisite files (only the large TSS files are missing) in the directory called "Files".